javalosr2004/PolyChats/README.md

 # PolyChats

 A simple way of communicating with potential love interests, friends, family and dogs.
 Only caveat is you need to only use API requests.
 Think of it as a game, rather than a functional service.
 Serves as a way for CS majors to talk with each other, cause Snapchat and Instagram are gross with their frontends.
+Posts can be written and accessed by the appropriate write and read operations.

 Collaborators:<br/>
 - **Jesus Avalos (javalosr@calpoly.edu)**
-- **Name 2**
+- **Aidan Meese (ahmeese@calpoly.edu)**
 - **Name 3**

 **Technical Spec:**